DPDR sufferers regularly experience problems with their memory. But is there REALLY a link between Derealization / Depersonalization and memory loss?

 “It takes me so long to remember what I was doing yesterday…”

-So, as someone who has recovered 100% from depersonalization and with the benefit of hindsight -- Does depersonalization actually cause memory loss?
+So, as someone who has recovered 100% from DPDR and with the benefit of hindsight -- Does Depersonalization cause memory loss?

 The answer is NO.

-So -- How could this be?
-How is it possible that you have the sensation of memory loss… but it’s not actually happening?
+But how could this be?
+How is it possible that you have the strong sensation of memory loss… but it’s not actually happening?

-The anxiety and depersonalization is not affecting your memory -- it’s affecting your concentration.
+The anxiety and depersonalization / derealization is not affecting your memory -- it’s affecting your concentration.

 But you’re not going to start panicking that you’ve suddenly developed amnesia, right?

-And that’s the difference when it’s in the context of depersonalization -- It can be such an overwhelming, confusing experience that people often worry, incorrectly, that it’s a much more serious condition.
+And that’s the difference when it’s in the context of depersonalization / derealization -- It can be such an overwhelming, confusing experience that people often worry, incorrectly, that it’s a much more serious condition.

-In that context, the completely normal experience of stress affecting your concentration -- which it no doubt does -- is catastrophized into the crippling worry that you have, out of nowhere, suddenly developed some rare, aggressive form of amnesia.
+In that context, the completely normal experience of stress affecting your concentration -- which it always does -- is catastrophized into the crippling worry that you have, out of nowhere, suddenly developed some rare, aggressive form of amnesia.